deephaven/deploy/Create-VM-Image.md

 # Create Image steps

-# Login to GCP console and Click to cloud shell where we will run all the commands
+# Login to GCP console and Click to cloud shell where we will run all the commands:

    To set the project property in the core section, run: